qw23zx/PHP-GetNet/README.md

 * `country` - the client's country
 * `ip` - the client's IP address
 * `user_agent` - the client's user agent

-## License
-This project is licensed under the GNU Public License v3.
-You can view the license [here](https://raw.githubusercontent.com/wildybytes/lcn/main/gplv3).